 Together with the main clear air parameters calculated directly from the retrieved profile, it was considered as adequate at 2007 Madrid Workshop to provide as other outputs the difference between the retrieved profiles and the background NWP model.
-Following this idea, the differences between the parameters obtained with the retrieved profile and the same parameters obtained with the background NWP model outputs.
+Following this idea, the differences between the parameters obtained with the retrieved profile and the same parameters obtained with the background NWP model profile are included as additional outputs.